 In other words, lighting engineering is a technical-scientific discipline that helps to better understand how, where and in what way an environment must be illuminated.
 Valuable information in case you need to choose between the various gift ideas that may have come to mind.

 But let’s also try to understand the different design objects from which you can choose.
 There are many different types of lamps:

 The name itself identifies a precise type of lamp that defines all those that can be placed on tables, desks and flat surfaces.
 The surface does not necessarily have to be a table.
 Shelves and worktops perform the same function.
 The purpose of these lamps is to facilitate reading, or generally improve visibility, of a portion of a given area.
 As an example, let’s point out Foscarini’s grey Plass medium lamp, in which the union of “plastic” and “glass” give life to Foscarini‘s exciting “Plass” collection.

 Floor lamps are a perfect solution for the lighting design of a room.
 They reinvent the light in a room without having to install a chandelier, since they give new vitality to corners and corridors and enhance the spaces, creating private and personal areas.
-It is impossible, for example, to not be fascinated by the futuristic beauty of the Mite Foscarini Floor Lamp in golden yellow, born of the winning collaboration between the company Foscarini and Marc Sadler.
+It is impossible, for example, to not be fascinated by the futuristic beauty of the Mite Foscarini Floor Lamp Anniversary, born of the winning collaboration between the company Foscarini and Marc Sadler.